History of The University of Vermont Medical Center - A Legacy of Caring

 The University Health Center was formed in 1971 when the need for a coordinated program to teach ambulatory care to medical students encouraged the historic joining of 10 specialty practice groups under one roof.
 UHC is located in the former Bishop DeGoesbriand hospital, which opened in 1924.
 Located at 1 South Prospect Street in Burlington, just a five-minute walk from the Medical Center Campus, University Health Center is now referred to as The UVM Medical Center's UHC Campus.

-The University of Vermont College of Medicine was established in 1822 as the nation's seventh medical school, but the college's roots reach back to 1804, when Dr. John Pomeroy began instructing students in his home on Burlington's waterfront.
+The Larner College of Medicine at UVM was established in 1822 as the nation's seventh medical school, but the college's roots reach back to 1804, when Dr. John Pomeroy began instructing students in his home on Burlington's waterfront.
 The college Dr. Pomeroy helped found now enjoys a strong reputation for graduating physicians with superlative clinical skills.
 These graduates, combined with physicians who received their residency training at The UVM Medical Center or its forbearers, now account for nearly half of the physicians practicing in Vermont.
-The UVM College of Medicine is located adjacent to The UVM Medical Center's Medical Center Campus, making it easy for students to walk between facilities.
+The Larner College of Medicine at UVM is located adjacent to The UVM Medical Center's Medical Center Campus, making it easy for students to walk between facilities.